c-mayer/AA_frequencies_project/README.md

 If both driver scripts are executed with **default** as argument, the given file with structure names will be performed instead of a random structure name sample.<br>
 If not executed with default, random structure names will be performed.<br>
 It is important, to execute **both or none of the two driver scripts with default**.
 Own structures have to be written into the *downloaded_default_pdb_files.txt* file.<br>
+If the present file *downloaded_default_pdb_files.txt* is not modified, it will reproduce the results that were given as an example.<br>

 ## Usage example (for own structure list)
 cd 01_download/doc<br>